fotomash/zanalytics/architecture/5.1.9_blocks/data_management.md

 ## **Migration Note**

 Currently, the ZBar and MarketOrderData dataclasses are defined within zanzibar/analysis/wyckoff/event\_detector.py.
 A planned refactoring step is to move these core model definitions to zanzibar/data\_management/models.py to better reflect their system-wide importance and decouple them from a specific analysis module.

+The `UnifiedAnalyticsBar` Pydantic model in `core/schema.py` exposes a JSON-friendly view of each `ZBar`.
+Keep these structures synchronized—they are the canonical analytics schema for both internal engines and API consumers.